The major is a part of the Department of Computer Information Systems and Business Analytics, an academic unit within the College of Business.

-The computer information systems (CIS) degree at JMU prepares you for professional careers that require both the business knowledge and the technical skills to help clients design, build and deliver competitive computer-based solutions.
+The Computer Information Systems (CIS) degree at JMU prepares students for professional careers that require both the business knowledge and the technical skills to help clients design, build and deliver competitive computer-based solutions.
 Computer and information systems managers play a

 vital role in the technological direction of their organizations and must stay abreast of the latest technology to ensure the organization does not lag behind its competitors.